Page Resources: About this Page | How to Navigate | The Impact of COVID-19 | Share Feedback

 Renters had higher rates of housing cost burden than homeowners.

-In 2022, 14% of homeowners experienced housing cost burden compared to 43% of renters.
+In 2023, 16% of Forsyth County homeowners experienced a housing cost burden compared to 48% of renters.

 Residents with higher incomes had lower rates of housing cost burden.